aOri69/AdventOfCode/day_7/README.md

 To begin, find all of the directories with a total size of _at most 100000_, then calculate the sum of their total sizes.
 In the example above, these directories are `a` and `e`; the sum of their total sizes is `_95437_` (94853 + 584).
 (As in this example, this process can count files more than once!)

 Find all of the directories with a total size of at most 100000. _What is the sum of the total sizes of those directories?_

+Your puzzle answer was `1141028`.

+## \--- Part Two ---

+Now, you're ready to choose a directory to delete.

+The total disk space available to the filesystem is `_70000000_`.
+To run the update, you need unused space of at least `_30000000_`.
+You need to find a directory you can delete that will _free up enough space_ to run the update.

+In the example above, the total size of the outermost directory (and thus the total amount of used space) is `48381165`; this means that the size of the _unused_ space must currently be `21618835`, which isn't quite the `30000000` required by the update.
+Therefore, the update still requires a directory with total size of at least `8381165` to be deleted before it can run.

+To achieve this, you have the following options:

+- Delete directory `e`, which would increase unused space by `584`.
+- Delete directory `a`, which would increase unused space by `94853`.
+- Delete directory `d`, which would increase unused space by `24933642`.
+- Delete directory `/`, which would increase unused space by `48381165`.

+Directories `e` and `a` are both too small; deleting them would not free up enough space.
+However, directories `d` and `/` are both big enough!
+Between these, choose the _smallest_: `d`, increasing unused space by `_24933642_`.

+Find the smallest directory that, if deleted, would free up enough space on the filesystem to run the update. _What is the total size of that directory?_